Ahmad ibn Hanbal: Education and work

 Ibn Hanbal studied extensively in Baghdad, and later traveled to further his education.
 At the age of fourteen, he began to work as a scribe in Divan.
-He learnt the Quran from Yahya ibn Adam, and jurisprudence under the celebrated judge of Hanafi jurisprudence, Abu Yusuf, a student of Abu Hanifa.
+He learnt the Qur'an from Yahya ibn Adam, and jurisprudence under the celebrated judge of Hanafi jurisprudence, Abu Yusuf, a student of Abu Hanifa.
 He learnt Quran from Yahya ibn Adam.
 After completing his studies with him, Ibn Hanbal began traveling throughout Arabia to collect narrations of Muhammad.
-Ibn al-Jawzi stated Ibn Hanbal had 414 traditionists whom he narrated from.
+Ibn al-Jawzi stated Ibn Hanbal had 414 traditionists from whom he narrated from.
 With this knowledge, he became a leading authority in the field, leaving behind an immense encyclopedia of narrations, al-Musnad.
 After several years of travel, he returned to Baghdad to study Islamic law under al-Shafi'i, with whom he formed a close bond with.

 Ibn Hanbal became a judge in his old age.
 Through his students, the Hanbali school of jurisprudence was established, which is now most dominant in Saudi Arabia and Qatar.
 Unlike the other three schools—Hanafi, Maliki, and Shafi'i—the Hanbali school remained largely Athari in its theology.

 In addition to his scholastic enterprises, Ibn Hanbal was a soldier in the war frontiers and performed pilgrimage five times in his life, twice on foot.

 Inquisition

 Ibn Hanbal is known to have been called before the Mihna of the Abbasid caliph al-Ma'mun, who wanted to assert his religious authority by pressuring scholars to adopt the Mu'tazili doctrine of the Quran being created, rather than uncreated.
 According to Sunni tradition, Ibn Hanbal was one of the foremost scholars in resisting the caliph's interference and his imposed doctrine.
 Ibn Hanbal's stance led to the Hanbali school establishing itself firmly as not only a school of jurisprudence, but theology as well.

-Because of Ibn Hanbal's refusal to accept the Mu'tazili doctrine, he was imprisoned in Baghdad throughout the reign of al-Ma'mun.
+Because Ibn Hanbal refused to accept the Mu'tazili doctrine, he was imprisoned in Baghdad throughout the reign of al-Ma'mun.
 In an incident during the rule of al-Ma'mun's successor, al-Mu'tasim, Ibn Hanbal was flogged to unconsciousness; however, this caused great upheaval in Baghdad and forced al-Mu'tasim to release him.
 After al-Mu'tasim's death, al-Wathiq became caliph and continued his predecessors' policies of enforcing the Mu'tazili doctrine and, in this pursuit, banished Ibn Hanbal from Baghdad.
-It was only after al-Wathiq's death and the ascent of his brother al-Mutawakkil, who was much more tolerating of the traditional Sunni beliefs, that Ibn Hanbal was welcomed back to Baghdad.
+It was only after al-Wathiq's death and the ascent of his brother al-Mutawakkil, who was much more tolerant of the traditional Sunni beliefs, that Ibn Hanbal was welcomed back to Baghdad.